 5. You think abdominal training is the key to a flat, lean stomach.

 I’ve said this about a gazillion times on my blog, but here goes again: abdominal training is a relatively insignificant factor in whether or not you have visible abdominal muscles.
 Abdominal training is important, but the abs just don’t burn that many calories.

 You’ll need to lower your overall body fat level if you want visible abs (or at least a flat stomach).
 In order to do this you’ll need to get the large, calorie-burning muscles (like legs) moving.

 6. You think exercise will count for more than about 10% of your results.

 Here’s something else I’ve said on this blog: when it comes to fat loss, you cannot out-train a crappy diet.
 I know this from personal experience: I have to change my diet if I want to get lean.
 I’ve also seen it in other trainees.
 You’ll need to put just as much planning into your meals as you do your training if you want to lose fat.

-Vince Delmonte’s Your Six Pack Quest if you are serious about losing fat and getting lean.
+I hope this article has been helpful.
+I would encourage you to invest in a program like Vince Delmonte’s Your Six Pack Quest if you are serious about losing fat and getting lean.